 About Southeast Texas VOAD

 SETXVOAD is a humanitarian association of independent voluntary organizations who may be active in all phases of disaster.
-Its mission is to foster efficient, streamlined service delivery to people affected by disaster, whole eliminating unnecessary duplication of effort, through cooperation in the four phases of disaster: preparation, response, recovery, and mitigation.
+Its mission is to foster efficient, streamlined service delivery to people affected by disaster, while eliminating unnecessary duplication of effort, through cooperation in the four phases of disaster: preparation, response, recovery, and mitigation.

 The jurisdiction of SETXVOAD is Jefferson, Orange, Hardin, Jasper, and Newton Counties.